tolauwae/phd-thesis/src/foundations/foundations.typ

 A central concern of this dissertation is the design of debuggers, and what makes a good debugger.
 To understand and answer this question, there are currently few formal foundations to build upon.
-Important to any formal foundation, is the question of what constitutes correctness.
+Any such foundation must answer the fundamental question of what constitutes correctness for debuggers.
 Over the course of writing this dissertation, several correctness criteria for debuggers emerged, the essence of which we distill in this chapter into a general definition of correctness for debuggers.

 == Semantics of debuggers

 Before we can begin to reason about the correctness of debuggers, we need to establish their formal semantics.
 Unfortunately, defining the semantics of debuggers has always received less attention than formalizations for programming languages or compilers @da-silva92:correctness.
-This lack of interest, has resulted in a very sparse collection of existing semantics, which focus on very different aspects, and are defined in very different ways.
+This lack of interest, has resulted in quite a sparse collection of existing semantics, which focus on very different aspects, and are defined in very different ways.
 To this day, there is no clear consensus on what constitutes correctness for debuggers, or even, which are the essential aspects for a tool to fall under the broad category of debuggers.

-When examining recent works in debuggers, there does appear to be an emerging consensus on how to define the semantics of debuggers, where the operations of the debugger are defined in terms of an underlying language semantics.
+//When examining recent works in debuggers, there does appear to be an emerging consensus on how to define the semantics of debuggers, where the operations of the debugger are defined in terms of an underlying language semantics.

 === A brief history of formal debuggers

 To our knowledge, the earliest attempt at formally defining a debugger-like system is by #cite(form: "prose", <bahlke86:psg>). // todo ...
-The paper presents the _Programming System Generator_, which is an early programming tool that generates an interpreter from the denotational semantics of a programming language.
+The paper presents the _Programming System Generator_, which is a programming tool that generates an interpreter from the denotational semantics of a programming language.
-It supports interactive evaluation and the ability to inspect or redefine code on the fly, which is somewhat debugger-like in spirit.
+It supports interactive evaluation with the ability to inspect or redefine code, which is somewhat debugger-like in spirit.

 // possibly:
 // + Ehud Y Shapiro Algorithmic Program Debugging ACM Distinguished Dissertations The MIT Press
 // + A P Tolmach and A W Appel Debugging Standard ML without reverse engineering

-However, the earliest work we are aware of, that formally describes a tool we would today recognize as a debugger, is the PhD thesis by #cite(form: "prose", <da-silva92:correctness>).
+However, the earliest work we are aware of---that formally describes a tool we would today recognize as a debugger---is the PhD thesis by #cite(form: "prose", <da-silva92:correctness>).
+It defines debuggers as any tool that can dynamically give some information of the intermediate states of program evaluation, on the request of the user.
+A definition not unlike the one we use in this dissertation.
+The thesis presents a way of formalizing debuggers using structural operational semantics, but the formalism does not separate the language semantics from the debugger semantics.

+//The thesis by #cite(form: "prose", <da-silva92:correctness>) is also the first attempt at defining correctness for debuggers, and does so by proving the equivalence between debuggers.

+In 1995, #cite(form: "prose", <bernstein95:operational>) improved on this approach by explicitly separating the language and debugger operations in their formalisation, allowing them to define the debugger semantics in terms of the language semantics.
+To our knowledge they are the first to use this approach.

 Another early attempt used PowerEpsilon @zhu91:higher-order @zhu92:program to describe the source mapping used in a debugger as a denotational semantics for a toy language that can compile to a toy instruction set @zhu01:formal.
 While an interesting formalization, it does not say anything about the debugging operations themselves or their correctness.

-// todo should cite zhu01:formal too no?

-The work by #cite(form: "prose", <li12:formal>) focussed on automatic debuggers.
+A more recent work by #cite(form: "prose", <li12:formal>) focussed on automatic debuggers.
 Its formalization is based on a kernel of the C language, and defines operational semantics for tracing, and for backwards searching based on those traces.
 The work proofs that its trace and search operations terminate, but defines no general correctness criteria.

+However, most works after 2000 have largely used the approach first presented by #cite(form: "prose", <bernstein95:operational>), such as a number of recent works @ferrari01:debugging @torres17:principled @lauwaerts24:warduino @holter24:abstract that inspired and informed this dissertation.
+While there are still large differences in the way debuggers are formalised in recent works, it is clear that defining their semantics in terms of the underlying language is now accepted as the canonical approach.

+By defining the operational semantics of a debugger in terms of the underlying language, it becomes much easier to reason about the correctness of the debugger, since the correctness can be stated in terms of the underlying language.
+In hindsight, this may seem an obvious solution to the reader, but that speaks to the fact that this is by far the best and most intuitive approach to take.
+As we are highly interested in the possible correctness criteria of debuggers in this dissertation, we will use this approach throughout.

+Simply using the underlying language in an operational semantics---as an approach---still leaves a lot of flexibility in how to define the semantics of the debugger.
+Therefore, we will present this thesis' approach in more detail in this chapter, as we simultaneously discuss our general correctness criteria. // developed during the writing of this dissertation.

 // todo add some other approaches